Codiad/Codiad/README.md

 ## Interface

 Codiad consists of three panels; a left panel which houses the file manager and active files, center panel which is where editors reside, and a right panel which contains system and other controls.
-The two side panels collapse to give full-window focus to the code editor.
+The right side panel collapses and there's no top toolbar to provide maximum real-estate to the editor.
 ![Codiad Screenshot](http://codiad.com/screenshot.jpg)